Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 Currently there is no authentication of the user calling this endpoint.
 We will change that to take advantage of the mechanism built into Snowflake Container Services.

 In the earlier guide [Build a Data App with Snowflake](https://quickstarts.snowflake.com/guide/build_a_data_app_with_snowflake) authentication was implemented using JWT tokens, where the client frontend called a login endpoint and provider user name and password, and the service looked that up in the database (the `USERS` table that is also created for this lab.) and then supplied the client with an accesstoken that could be passed along with future calls to the API.
 With SPCS this will not work because the environment strips any request headers from calls to the public endpoints as they are routed to the service, meaning we cannot evaluate a Bearer Authentication token in calls from the client to the backend.
-Remember, with a React application, the frontend is running directly as javascript in the client's browser, even if the code is served from the frontend service, so calls to the API are comming from the end users' browsers, not from the internal service hosting the frontend.
+Remember, with a React application, the frontend is running directly as javascript in the client's browser, even if the code is served from the frontend service, so calls to the API are coming from the end users' browsers, not from the internal service hosting the frontend.

 > aside positive
 >